ziwot/tzkt-php-client/docs/Api/StakingApi.md

 );
 $id = new \Tzkt\Model\\Tzkt\Model\AccountsGetIdParameter(); // \Tzkt\Model\AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $level = new \Tzkt\Model\\Tzkt\Model\AccountsGetIdParameter(); // \Tzkt\Model\AccountsGetIdParameter | Filter by level of the block, where the staking update happened.
 Click on the parameter to expand more details.
-$timestamp = new \Tzkt\Model\\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // \Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the staking update happened.
+$timestamp = new \Tzkt\Model\\Tzkt\Model\AccountsGetActivityTimestampParameter(); // \Tzkt\Model\AccountsGetActivityTimestampParameter | Filter by timestamp of the block, where the staking update happened.
 Click on the parameter to expand more details.
 $cycle = new \Tzkt\Model\\Tzkt\Model\AccountsGetIdParameter(); // \Tzkt\Model\AccountsGetIdParameter | Filter by freezer or block cycle (depending on the update type).
 Click on the parameter to expand more details.
 $baker = new \Tzkt\Model\\Tzkt\Model\AccountsGetDelegateParameter(); // \Tzkt\Model\AccountsGetDelegateParameter | Filter by related baker.
 Click on the parameter to expand more details.
 $staker = new \Tzkt\Model\\Tzkt\Model\AccountsGetDelegateParameter(); // \Tzkt\Model\AccountsGetDelegateParameter | Filter by related staker.
 Click on the parameter to expand more details.